fred4jupiter/keycloak-demo/README.md

 - create credential for each one and configure it in `application.properties` and `application-app2.properties`
 - define a role `ROLE_PRODUCTS` in each client
 - create a user with this role assigned
+- NOTE: with Keycloak 5 you also have to select the client scopes so that the roles will be mapped (see Clients -> select you client -> Client Scopes -> Assign 'roles')

 ## Setup applications